Teen Car Control Clinic

 During the in-car portion of the clinic, instructors will familiarize students with proper braking concepts, vehicle weight transfer and cornering, and unexpected lane changes.
 The session is designed to heighten students' awareness and responsiveness to real-world situations and boost confidence in their own skills.

-You must use your own vehicle for the driving portion of the course.
+Each student must have their own vehicle for the driving portion of the course (if registering more than one student from the same family, each student must have their own vehicle).
 It is recommended to use the vehicle the teen typically drives.
 Course requirements include:

 Watch a video about the Teen Car Control Clinic featuring previous participants.